Using the New Select Filter When Selecting Objects in Altium Designer

 The transistor in this picture is fully selected

 As you can see in the middle of the above image, we were successful in selecting the parent object which in this case is the transistor component itself.
 This allows us to move the component and its associated text (child) objects, or to delete the component completely as you can see on the right side of the image.

-Using the Select Filter when Selecting Objects in Altium
+Using the Select Filter When Selecting Objects in Altium Designer

-The Properties Menu in Altium 18’s layout session
+The Properties Menu in Altium Designer’s PCB layout session

 As you can see in the image above, there are several object types that you can set the select filter for.
 “Components”, “Tracks”, and “Vias” are just a few of them.
 These are toggle buttons that you can click on and off.
 You also have the ability to toggle all the filter types at once by using the “All Objects” button.